Gap Year at Sea: The Complete Guide

 1. Paid sabbatical.
 Common in the Netherlands, Scandinavia, parts of Germany.
 Often capped at three months.
 Ask.

 2. Unpaid leave / orlov.
 Most widely available.
 Three-to-six months with a formal re-entry date.
-Frame it as time returning with skills, team leadership under pressure, resilience, decisiveness, that are hard to develop behind a desk.
+Frame it as time returning with skills, team leadership under pressure, resilience, that are hard to develop behind a desk.

 Common manager concerns and honest answers: